-(UPDATE 11/19/10 - Darvocet and Darvon have been removed from the market in the U.S.) Darvocet is an analgesic medication used to relieve pain.
-Darvocet is commonly prescribed as part of a treatment regimen to manage arthritis pain and other painful conditions.
-Safety warnings about Darvocet should be respected.
-To enhance patient safety, Darvocet must be taken according to directions.
-There are 10 things you should know about Darvocet.
+(UPDATE 11/19/10 - Darvocet and Darvon have been removed from the market in the U.S.) Darvocet was an analgesic medication used to relieve pain.
+Darvocet was commonly prescribed as part of a treatment regimen to manage arthritis pain and other painful conditions.
+The following information was important to know, if you were taking Darvocet.
+Since it was removed from the market, many arthritis and chronic pain patients were switched to Tramadol or Vicodin (hydrocodone).

 1 - Darvocet is a combination of propoxyphene and acetaminophen.